Meals – No matter your age, good nutrition is essential for good health.

 Senior Center Meals (also known as Congregate or Dining Room Meals) provide a hot noon meal and time to gather with friends for social activities, conversation, and fun.
 Senior Center meals are available for any senior (ages 60+) and their spouse.
 A suggested contribution is posted at each senior center to help cover a portion or full cost of the meal.
 Guests under age 60 may also enjoy a meal with a senior at the full price.
 A punch card for meals at Senior Centers is available for purchase (and makes a great gift).
 Punch cards may be used at any Senior Center that is part of the SeniorAge Senior Center meals program.

-Home-Delivered Meals (also known as Daily Bread or Meals on Wheels) are hot noon meals delivered on the days when the local Senior Center is open.
+Home-Delivered Meals are available to qualified home diners who are unable to enjoy a hot meal among friends at the senior center.
 They are available to individuals (ages 60+) who meet the eligibility requirements and reside where these meals are offered.
 Those receiving meals will be sent a monthly statement with a suggested contribution amount to offset the cost of the meals.
 Contact your local Senior Center for eligibility requirements.

 Volunteer drivers deliver these meals, offering a short conversation and informal wellness check for individuals receiving the meals.
-This short visit is often the highlight of an isolated and lonely senior's day, as well as fosters independent living, a sense of security, and helps to prevent premature or unnecessary admittance into a care facility.
+This short visit is often the highlight of an isolated and lonely senior’s day, and fosters independent living, a sense of security, as well as helps prevent premature or unnecessary admittance into a care facility.

-Frozen meals can also be delivered for the weekend as well as for holidays and Center closings.
+Frozen meals can also be delivered for the weekend, holidays, and Center closings.

 Meal Sponsor Opportunities